Wade Elliott: Birmingham City

-In October 2013, Elliott was sent off for elbowing an opponent just before half-time with Birmingham a goal down to Premier League Stoke City in the League Cup; the ten men came back to draw 4–4 after extra time but lost the penalty shootout.
-He returned from the resulting three-match suspension to make his 100th appearance for Birmingham, as a second-half substitute in a 3–0 win at Barnsley on 30 November.
+At the start of the 2013–14 season, Elliott made eight starts for Birmingham City in the first two months to the season.
+However, he suffered a calf injury in early–October that saw him out for two matches.
+Elliott returned to the starting line–up, in a 4–0 loss against Leeds United on 17 October 2013.
+However, his return was short–lived on 29 October 2013 when he was sent off for elbowing an opponent just before half-time with the club a goal down to Premier League Stoke City in the League Cup; the ten men came back to draw 4–4 after extra time but lost the penalty shootout.
+Elliott returned from the resulting three-match suspension to make his 100th appearance for Birmingham City, as a second-half substitute in a 3–0 win at Barnsley on 30 November.
+By the time he left the club for Bristol City.
+Elliott made eighteen appearances in all competitions.

 After a spell on loan at Bristol City, Elliott was released.
 He finished his Birmingham career at the age of 35, having scored 14 goals in 105 appearances in all competitions.